Menopause is a natural biological process that every woman goes through and marks the end of menstrual cycles.

 A hot flush is a sudden feeling of heat and sometimes a red, flushed face along with sweating.
 They can cause discomfort.

-Hot flushes come on suddenly and how long they last for varies.
+Hot flushes come on suddenly and how long they last vary.
 Some hot flushes last a few seconds but sometimes they can go on for around 10 minutes.

 The frequency of hot flushes also varies - from a few hot flushes per week to a few hot flushes a day.